Alexian Brothers Novitiate

 Photo: The starting line of the North Wilkesboro Speedway.

 Nestled in the undulating hills of rural North Wilkesboro lies a dormant behemoth.
 Its vehicular roar shattered the natural ambiance to the cheers of thousands of spectators.
-For five decades the North Wilkesboro Speedway offered racing fans a chance to see racing greats up close.
+For five decades, the North Wilkesboro Speedway offered racing fans a chance to see racing greats up close and if fans want to bet on them, they can trust sites like slot.

 During Prohibition moonshiners in the Appalachians modified their vehicles to outrun the authorities.
 Even after the disastrous social experiment with Prohibition ended, some Americans developed a taste for illicit liquor.
 Thus a thriving demand for tax-free moonshine continued to spur automobile innovation.
 Moonshine “runners” continued to push automobiles well past their factory specs well into the 1940′s.